About

 - Any single item costing $5,000 or more will not be eligible for grant funding consideration.

-- Construction or improvement of fire stations for housing equipment, normal operational expenses and maintenance do not qualify for RFC funds.
+- Construction or improvement of fire stations for housing equipment, normal operational expenses and maintenance do not qualify for VFA funds.

 - Structural PPE and equipment.

-- National Fire Incident Reporting (NFIRS) compliant by reporting ALL fire occurrences to NFIRS as required by Montana Law (MCA 7-33-2201)
+- National Fire Incident Reporting (NFIRS) compliant by reporting ALL fire occurrences to NFIRS as required by Montana Law (ARM 23.12.402).

 - National Incident Management System (NIMS) compliant.

-- At the time of application for a VFA grant, the applicant must hold an active Unique Entity Identifier (UEI).
+- At the time of application for a VFA grant, the applicant must be registered in Systems for Award Management (SAM) and hold an active registered Unique Entity Identifier (UEI).

 - Each Grantee must certify that no vendor or contractor debarred or suspended from being able to work under a federal grant, according to the terms of 2 CFR Part 180, has received any money under this grant project by signing the Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion - Lower Tier Covered Transactions, Form AD-1048.